fireflycons/aws-toolbox/README.md

 # aws-toolbox

-Collection of PowerShell scripts I've created to ease various tasks
+A module containing a collection of PowerShell scripts I've created to ease various tasks.